rbuchberger/objective_elements/README.md

 ### ShelfTags:

 Shelf tags are like invisible double tags.
+Think of them like a bookshelf.
 They're useful when you want to build siblings without a corresponding parent tag.

 Convert it into an actual tag with `.add_parent(DoubleTag)`